Managing Gyro Noise with the Dynamic Harmonic Notch Filters¶

 Number of Harmonics Filtered¶

-Set INS_HNTCH_HMNCS to enable up to three harmonic (multiples of the center frequency) notches.
+Set INS_HNTCH_HMNCS to enable multiple harmonic filters centered at up to 16x the base frequency (multiples of the center frequency) notches.
 For ESC INS_HNTCH_MODE tracking, each motor will get a set of these notches.
-If an octocopter sets up all three harmonics, this results in 8 x 3 = 24 notch filters.
+If an octocopter sets up three harmonics, this results in 8 x 3 = 24 notch filters.
 Enabling triple notches (see below) would result in 72 filters!
 This would most certainly cause excessive cpu loading and performance issues.
 Other modes only provide a single set of harmonic notches.

 FFT Dynamic Harmonic Notch Frequency Tracking¶